Ehrharta

 Ehrharta is a genus of plants in the grass family.

-Most of the species are native to Africa, with a few from Southeast Asia and from various islands in the Atlantic, Pacific, and Indian Oceans.
-The genus is also found in Australia, southern Asia, the Mediterranean, and North America.
-Several including Ehrharta longiflora, Ehrharta calycina and Ehrharta erecta are considered invasive weeds.
+Most of the species are native to Africa, with others native to the southern Arabian Peninsula, Maluku Islands, Fiji, and New Zealand.
+Several including Ehrharta longiflora, Ehrharta calycina and Ehrharta erecta have been introduced to parts of North and South America, Europe, India, and Australia, and are considered invasive weeds.

 Common names for this genus include veldtgrass.

 This genus was named for the German botanist Jakob Friedrich Ehrhart, 1742–1795.